listr2/listr2/docs/renderer/custom.md

 ## Utilizing the Events

-_Listr_ and its _Task_ fires many events to indicate the task status. _Task_ depending on what is currently done will fire [ListrTaskState](/api/listr2/enumerations/ListrTaskState.html) and [ListrTaskEventType](/api/listr2/enumerations/ListrTaskEventType.html) through [ListrTaskEventManager](/api/listr2/classes/ListrTaskEventManager.html) which you can subscribe.
+_Listr_ and its _Task_ fires many events to indicate the task status. _Task_ depending on what is currently done will fire [ListrTaskState](/api/listr2/enumerations/ListrTaskState.html) and [ListrTaskEventType](/api/listr2/enumerations/ListrTaskEventType.html) through [ListrTaskEventManager](/api/listr2/classes/ListrTaskEventManager.html) which you can subscribe to.

 Take a look at _SimpleRenderer_ or _VerboseRenderer_ since it is implemented this way.

+A renderer that buffers per-task output — as the _DefaultRenderer_ does for its output bar and bottom bar — subscribes to the individual _Task_ through `task.on(...)`, reacting to [`ListrTaskEventType`](/api/listr2/enumerations/ListrTaskEventType.html) events such as `OUTPUT`, `OUTPUT_RESET`, `STATE` and `PROMPT`.

 ::: details <CodeExampleIcon /> Code Example